robfatland/serverless/azure/tutorial.md

 ## 5. Installing Azure extensions in VSCode

-In what follows we need the VSCode *Azure Core Tools* extension and the *Azure Functions Core Tools* extension.
+We need the *Azure Functions Core Tools* extension.
+Possibly the *Azure Core Tools* extension as well.

+For working from a PC: Ensure that your sole Python executable is version 3.8 or later and 64 bit.
+This avoids a miasma of inexplicable *nope does not work* messages.